Regulatory and Legislative Analysis #1

 European Parliament’s Economic and Monetary Affairs Committee and Committee on Civil Liberties, Justice and Home Affairs voted to approve amendments to Transfer of Funds Regulation on March 31st

 If enacted, this would result in numerous changes to the EU’s AML existing regs.
-The European Supervisory (Banking) Authority would be required to maintain a “…public register of entities, crypto-asset services, and wallet addresses that are higher risk of money-laundering, terrorist financing, or other criminal activities.”
+The European Supervisory (Banking) Authority would be required to maintain a “…public register of entities, crypto-asset General services, including non-profits, forums and news sit...
+More, and A wallet is a device (a hardware device, a program, or servi...
+More addresses that are higher risk of money-laundering, terrorist financing, or other A Criminal is an individual or group who has been convicted ...
+More activities.”
 Additionally, providers of crypto-asset transfers would be required to get information on a sender/beneficiary for un-hosted wallets transactions and confirm the accuracy of information provided by their client.
 This is not final and requires an announcement at EU Parliament plenary session where it could be challenged.
 The process could take several months, but if it were to become law, the industry would have approximately 12-18 months to fully comply.

 European Banks seeking and attaining virtual asset licensures in various jurisdictions – Bison Bank in Portugal and Commerzbank in Germany